 Repetitive Trauma at Work

-Some workers are at risk of developing repetitive trauma due to the nature of their work.
-For example, if you think your chronic wrist pain could be related to your job, you might need the support of a Sacramento workers’ compensation attorney.
+Some workers risk developing repetitive trauma due to the nature of their work.
+For example, if your chronic wrist pain could be related to your job, you might need the support of a Sacramento workers’ compensation attorney.
 Our lawyers will explain some of the most common repetitive motion injuries, the five symptoms of RSI or repetitive strain injury, and if repetitive motion injuries are work-related.
-Give Sacramento Workers’ Compensation Attorneys, P.C. a call and we’ll help you file your repetitive strain injury workers’ compensation claim.
+Call Sacramento Workers’ Compensation Attorneys, P.C., and we’ll help you file your redundant strain injury workers’ compensation claim.

 Repetitive motion injury is an injury caused by repetitive motions.
-Overuse, repetitive, and especially forceful use of any musculoskeletal group or nerves can result in trauma and injury to these areas.
+Overuse, the repetitive and especially forceful use of any musculoskeletal group or nerves, can result in trauma and injury to these areas.
 Injuries are cumulative and aren’t caused by a single event.

 The most common repetitive motion injuries are due to the inflammation of the tendons or tendonitis.
 Tendons connect our muscles to our bones.
 They also help facilitate smooth joint movements.
 Unfortunately, due to repetitive and forceful motions, tendons get overused, resulting in small tears and painful, sometimes debilitating symptoms.

 Those who work at desk jobs are at risk of developing repetitive trauma.
 In addition, those who work in the clothing, poultry, manufacturing, construction, entertainment, transport, mining, and sports industries are also at risk.